TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Platform/Start-B1Service.md

 ```

 ## DESCRIPTION
-This function is used to start an Infoblox Portal Service
+This function is used to start an Infoblox Portal service

 ## EXAMPLES